SoftFever/OrcaSlicer/doc/calibration/pressure-advance-calib.md

 # Pressure Advance

-Pressure Advance is a feature that compensates for the lag in filament pressure within the nozzle during acceleration and deceleration.
-It helps improve print quality by reducing issues like blobs, oozing, and inconsistent extrusion, especially at corners or during fast movements.
+Pressure Advance (PA) (also called Linear Advance) compensates for the delay in filament pressure inside the nozzle during acceleration and deceleration.
+It improves print quality by reducing blobs, oozing, and inconsistent extrusion, especially at corners or during fast moves.

-OrcaSlicer includes three approaches for calibrating the Pressure Advance value.
-Each method has its own advantages and disadvantages.
-It is important to note that each method has two versions: one for a direct-drive extruder and one for a Bowden extruder.
-Make sure to select the appropriate version for your test.

 > [!WARNING]
 > **Marlin Printers:** Linear Advance must be enabled in firmware (M900).